 What will airport firefighters learn?

-On completion of this course, the airport firefighter will be able to:
+On completion of this course, training participants will be able to:

 - implement tactics and strategies, including tactical approach, initial attack, and the selection, application, and management of ARFF

 extinguishing agents required for aircraft fire suppression and rescue operations;

 This course is beneficial to firefighters who have already attended Basic Structural Firefighting Courses, Advanced Structural Courses and Basic ARFF Courses.

 - possess basic technical skills (be certified in the use of respiratory protective equipment);